Defensive cybersecurity technologies

 Firewalls

-Popular open source host and network firewalls include UFW (Uncomplicated Firewall), iptables, nftables, PF or pfilter (packet filter), OPNsense, and pfSense (Community Edition).
+Popular open source host and network firewalls include UFW (Uncomplicated Firewall), iptables, nftables, PF (pfilter or packet filter), OPNsense, and pfSense (Community Edition).

 Technology focus: nftables and OPNsense.

-Firewalls Key features
+Firewalls key features

 1. UFW (Uncomplicated Firewall)